phatle0991/xendit-qa-assessment-Phat-Le/README.md

 ## Run test cases
 This test framework is using Behave which supports several ways to run and select tests from the command-line.

+### Setup Browser Driver version
+This test framework using webdriver_manager to manage the browser version.
+By default this test framework will run on the Chrome browser and install the latest chrome driver.

+If you want to run with specific chrome driver version, please set below value:

+>**resources/constants: CHROME_VERSION=<CHROME_VERISION_VALUE>**

 ### Run all tests
 > pipenv run behave